lsphillips/Clazzy/README.md

 ### Creating a class that includes another class

 Clazzy provides a method of code reuse called includes.
-Behaving similarly to Ruby's mixins and PHP's traits, they enable a developer to reuse sets of methods freely in several independent classes living in different class hierarchies.
+Behaving similarly to Ruby's mixins and PHP's traits, they enable a developer to reuse sets of methods freely in several independent classes defined in different class hierarchies.

 ``` js
 var Baz = Clazzy.create(